Sunday, May 30, 2021

 • inn or tavern (poor, moderate, high-end)

-• temples or shrines for healing (possibly ressurection, healing potions)
+• temples or shrines for healing (possibly resurrection, healing potions)

-• wizard for magic related services (possibly items, especially scrolls)
+• wizard for magic related services (identification, maybe magic items, especially scrolls)

 • shops: armorer, weapon smith, equipment and provisions